 This is different from how most insurance agencies talk to you about workers comp.

 We can help.

-If your current insurance professional has never addressed issues such as total cost of risk or return to work programs with you before, then I’d encourage you to reach out to us today.
+If your current insurance professional has never addressed issues such as total cost of risk or return-to-work programs with you, I would like to encourage you to contact us today.

 - You can call or text us at 518.960.6600